bc0403/ML2026/README.md

-This course provides an introduction to machine learning and its applications in healthcare.
+This course provides an introduction to machine learning and its **applications in healthcare**.
 Topics include: statistical essential, supervised learning; unsupervised learning, LLM, model deployment in mobile and smart hardware.

 ## References
 - James, Gareth, et al. An introduction to statistical learning.
 2023. (for classical machine learning)